 See customer feedback from over 100 review sites in one placeRequest a demo

-If you’re not responding to online reviews (negative and positive) through your TripAdvisor for Business account, you may be missing out on the opportunity to drive new business.
+If you’re not responding to reviews through your TripAdvisor for Business account, you are missing out opportunities to drive new business.

 According to industry research: